FAA vs NTSB: Who Investigates Aviation Accidents in the United States?

 Major aviation accident investigations often involve technical participation from aircraft manufacturers, airlines, maintenance providers, engine manufacturers, and labor organizations representing pilots or mechanics.

-These participants assist investigators through the NTSB’s designated party participant system, which allows technical experts to provide specialized knowledge about the aircraft and systems involved.
+These participants may assist investigators through the NTSB’s designated party participant system, which allows qualified organizations to provide technical knowledge about the aircraft, operations, or systems involved.

 What the NTSB Does Not Do

-Although the NTSB determines the probable cause of aviation accidents, the agency does not assign legal liability and does not award compensation to victims.
+Although the NTSB issues probable-cause findings in aviation accidents, the agency does not assign civil liability and does not award compensation to victims.

 Questions involving responsibility for injuries, damages, or wrongful death are addressed separately in civil litigation.